WouterVerschuren/S3Portfolio/README.md

 ### how I plan to show this learning outcome in my project:

+## what is a stake holder?
+A stakeholder can be an person, group or organization that's impacted by the outcome of a project or business venture.
+The most important thing for a stakeholder is the succes of the project.
+The reason stakeholders are important in the project is that they can either have a positive or negative influence on the project with their decisions.
+Because of these influences that the stakeholders has it's important to choose someone who is fitted for the job to bo the stakeholder.

+## Who are the stakeholders in my project and what are their goals and constraints?
+For our project We have three stakeholders: Frank, Samuil and Meija. their goal is to keep watch over the project and make sure everything goes as planned.

 ## 8 Professional

 You act in a professional manner during software development and learning.